Stream massive cities over the web

 As the creators of 3D Tiles, we leverage its full potential at every step in our pipeline to handle millions of textured buildings and features.

-Upload your point clouds for tiling on Cesium ion, or use the on-premises 3D Tiling Pipeline Command Line Interface (CLI).
+Upload your 3D buildings for tiling on Cesium ion, or use the on-premises 3D Tiling Pipeline Command Line Interface (CLI).
 The CLI is easy to integrate into any platform, including Linux, Windows, AWS, and Azure.
 It's built from the ground up for performance and optimized for the best visual experience and precision.

 The 3D Tiling Pipeline preserves metadata from CityGML and KML/COLLADA.
 These become queryable and can be used to style 3D tilesets using the 3D Tiles Styling Language .

 Once data is tiled, it's easier to do real-time analysis, from determining optimal solar installations to mapping the growth of cities over time.